cohere-ai/cohere-toolkit/docs/setup.md

 ### Environment Variables

-Ensure to configure your environment variables appropriately.
-Important ones include:
+Ensure your `configuration.yaml` and `secrets.yaml` file are properly generated and have valid values, especially for the following:

-- `COHERE_API_KEY`: Your API key for Cohere.
+- `cohere_platform.api_key` (in the secrets file): Your API key for Cohere.
-- `DATABASE_URL`: Connection string for PostgreSQL.
+- `database.url` (in the config file): Connection string for PostgreSQL.
-- `REDIS_URL`: Connection string for Redis.
+- `redis.url` (in the config file): Connection string for Redis.

 ### Local Database Setup